 - For the above submit a modification form along with the letter from the arborist for record keeping purposes only.

 - ACC approval is required to remove any other non-hazardous tree.
-Submit a modification form stating the reason the tree needs to be removed along with a copy of the letter of approval from the City Arborist.
+Submit a modification form stating the reason the tree needs to be removed along with a copy of the letter of approval from a licensed arborist.

-- Stumps must be chipped/removed when trees are cut down and the wood chips may not be spread throughout the visible lawn
+- Stumps must be chipped/removed when tree are cut down and the wood chips may not be spread throughout the visible lawn

 - Window blinds shall be maintained in good condition

 - All window treatments shall be white or off-white as seen from the street

 - Window unit air conditioners are not permitted if visible from the street